LochStudios/ts3proxy/README.md

 Note that the file transport has to have the same port on both sides (`relayPort` and `remotePort`).
 Otherwise the file transfer will not work.

-### Blacklist / Whitelist

-The blacklist or whitelist can be used to ban proxy users by IP address or to only allow specific users to use the proxy.
-If you use the whitelist, the blacklist will be ignored.
-All entries in the whitelist will be able to use the proxy, every other IP will be blocked.

-The list files (`blacklist.txt` and `whitelist.txt`) contain one IP address per line.
-The files should be created in the folder that contains `config.yml`.

 ## Install

 The requirements of TS3Proxy are: